haroldtreen/epub-press/README.md

 $ npm install
 ```

-You may develop this project backed by a PostgreSQL or SQLite database.
+You may develop this project backed by a PostgreSQL or SQLite database (the default
+for development and test environments).

 1. [Install Docker](https://docs.docker.com/engine/installation/)
+    1. With Sqlite `echo DB_DIALECT=sqlite > .env.local`
     1. With postgres `docker-compose up postgres`
-    1. With Sqlite `echo DB_DIALECT=sqlite > .env.local`
 1.  `npm start`

-For either database type you'll want to run database migrations one time:
+Run database migrations one time:

-`npx sequelize-cli db:migrate`
+`npm run db:migrate`

 EpubPress will be running at `http://localhost:3000` and reload upon file changes.